Preparing for Your Visit or Stay at Children's

 We focus on a family-friendly environment to help make your child's overnight stay at Children’s as comfortable as possible.

 There’s nothing like your presence to make your sick child feel better.
 That is why parents or legal guardians are welcome to stay 24 hours a day with their child.
 One adult friend or family member may also be assigned to stay overnight in place of a parent or legal guardian.
 However, children younger than 18 are not permitted to spend the night in your child’s room.

 For your comfort, each child’s room has a recliner, sleeping chair or sofa.
 Showers are located on the 5th and 6th floors for patient families to use.
 You’ll also find special electric plugs for hair dryers and other electrical appliances in these areas.

 If you and your child are spending the night, please review the following list to find out what you need to bring:

 If you need help in getting toiletries that you might have forgotten to bring from home, please contact Social Work at 214-456-2300.

 Parents can also stay at the Ronald McDonald House, depending on available rooms and other factors.
 Our social workers are available around the clock.
 They can help with these arrangements and other needs.
 Our Social Services department can also help arrange a stay at nearby hotels.
 Many area hotels offer discounted rates.

 To keep the campus safe and secure, some entrances are locked after visiting hours.
 Parents and legal guardians may still enter through three areas on the Dallas campus:

-- The Blue Park Skybridge entrance
+- The Emergency Parking (formerly known as Blue Park) Skybridge entrance

 - The Emergency Department entrance